Seyaji/adelante/readme.md

 - with payable functions an ethers.utils.parseEther() is generated in the function file but an amount is not provided

 how come?
-payable functions dont require the ether amount to de defined as an argument in the function inputs (which is the source for the code generation)
+payable functions dont require the ether amount to de defined as an argument in the function inputs (these are recorded in the contract abi which is the source for the code generation)